-She has a strong interest in teaching statistics and has given the statistics workshop for the Induction Course for New Lecturers in Mathematics Sciences organised by the Institute of Mathematics and its Application.
-Rachel is a founding member of the Special Interest Group in Teaching Statistics at the RSS and is a founding co-organiser, along with Michael Grove (IMA and University of Birmingham) and Kevin Houston (LMS and University of Leeds), of TALMO (Teaching and Learning Mathematics Online).
+She has a strong interest in teaching statistics and has given the statistics workshop at the Induction Course for New Lecturers in Mathematics Sciences organised by the Institute of Mathematics and its Application.
+Rachel is a founding member of the Teaching Statistics Section at the RSS and is a founding co-organiser, along with Michael Grove (IMA and University of Birmingham) and Kevin Houston (LMS and University of Leeds), of TALMO (Teaching and Learning Mathematics Online).

 Rachel's research spans three broad areas:

-Rachel currently chairs M248 Analysing data which is a Level 2 module taken by students from a wide range of disciplines including Data Science, Economics, Computing and IT and Science as well as sudents studying degrees in Mathematics and Sttaistics.
+Rachel currently chairs M248 Analysing data which is a Level 2 module taken by students from a wide range of disciplines including Data Science, Economics, Computing and IT and Science as well as students studying degrees in Mathematics and Statistics.

-She is a founding RSS Special Interest Group in Teaching Statistics in Higher Education who aim to promote good teaching practice in statistics in higher education, post-16 education and
+She is a founding member of the RSS Section in Teaching Statistics in Higher Education which aims to promote good teaching practice in statistics in higher education and professional training.

 The Covid-19 pandemic resulted in an emergency move to online teaching throughout the world.
 To assist with these preparations and avoid wasteful duplication of effort Rachel, together with Michael Grove (IMA and University of Birmingham) and Kevin Houston (LMS and University of Leeds), co-created TALMO.
 From 2020-2021 the workshops and resources supported numerous Mathematics Sciences Departments around the world.
-In 2022 the focus of TALMO moved from teaching and learning mathematics online to an onine seminar on teaching and learning mathematics in all its forms.
-It continues to support a community of mathematical science educators.
+In 2022 the focus of TALMO moved from teaching and learning mathematics online to an online seminar series which covers teaching and learning mathematics in all its forms.
+It continues to support a community of mathematical science educators with an active programme of seminars.

-I am an visitng Fellow in Medical Statistics at the University of Derby and have several collaborative projects with both Leicester and Derby Hospitals.
-I'm an Honorary Associate Professor in the Department of Statistics at the University of Warwick.
+I have several collaborative projects with both Leicester and Derby Hospitals and am an Honorary Associate Professor in the Department of Statistics at the University of Warwick.

 University Mathematics Assessment Practices During the Covid-19 Pandemic (2022)